-SHAPE is the 3rd dimension of Hippotizer to enable projection mapping, object tracking and advanced projection tools.
+The SHAPE software provides a 3D worflow for Hippotizer to enable projection mapping, object tracking and advanced projection tools.

 Sync Manager

 Manages time synchronisation between systems including receiving timecode from external devices.
 (LTC and Midi Timecode)

 Allows the playback of sequences of values for show recall from video-editor based timelines.